nandac/pandoc-reader/README.md

 ## Usage

 This plugin converts Pandoc's Markdown into HTML 5.
-Conversion from other flavours of Markdown are supported but requires the use of a default file as described [here](https://github.com/nandac/pandoc-reader#method-two-using-pandoc-defaults-files).
+Conversion from other flavours of Markdown is supported but requires the use of a default file as described [here](https://github.com/nandac/pandoc-reader#method-two-using-pandoc-defaults-files).

 Converting to formats other than HTML 5 is not supported.